-a.
+- a.
 The Seawolf Rotatable Pool is part of the class maintenance and availability planning process.
 The purpose of the program is to provide replacement components as scheduled by the Planned Maintenance Cycle Schedule, prior to failure or unacceptable degradation of installed components.
-Components which have been replaced are refurbished at a Designated Overhaul Point and returned in Ready for Issue status to repeat a similar cycle.
+Components which have been replaced are refurbished at a Designated Overhaul Point and returned in Ready for Issue status to repeat a similar cycle. - b.

-- b.
 Reactor plant system and equipment under the cognizance of the NAVSEA Nuclear Propulsion Directorate (08) are excluded from the Seawolf Rotatable Pool Program. - c.
 SUBMEPP has been designated as the Seawolf Class Rotatable Pool Program Manager.
+Reference (j) provides specific guidance for managing the Seawolf Rotatable Pool program.

+2.6 MODERNIZATION.

-Reference (j) provides specific guidance for managing the Seawolf Rotatable Pool program. - 2.6 MODERNIZATION.
-The Navy Modernization Process (NMP) is a CNO managed program to develop, plan, fund and accomplish Ship Changes and alterations following policies mandated in reference (b).
-It is executed per volume VI, chapter 3 (Submarines) and chapter 36 (Surface Force and Aircraft Carriers) of this manual.
+2.6.1 Navy Modernization Program.
+The Navy Modernization Program (NMP) is a CNO managed program to develop, plan, fund and accomplish Ship Changes and alterations following policies mandated in reference (b).
+It is executed per Volume VI, Chapter 3 (Submarines) and Chapter 36 (Surface Ships and Aircraft Carriers) of this manual and applies to all alterations to commissioned ships and craft of the Navy except: